CsabaDu/CsabaDu.DynamicTestData/README.md

 #### Derived `TestData` Types

-All derived types of `TestData` base type implement the `ITestdata<out TResult> : ITestData` interface. `TestData` concrete types will inherit direcly from thie abstract `TestData` record, other types will inherit via intermediate abstract types.
+All derived types of `TestData` base type implement the `ITestdata<out TResult> : ITestData` interface. `TestData` concrete types will inherit direcly from the abstract `TestData` record, other types will inherit via intermediate abstract types.

 Other inheritance line of the `ITestData<out TResult>` interface remains abstract and each concrete type inherits one.
 You can approach the different specified types having same test parameter types by calling these Interfaces: